peteash10/blog.peteashton.com/_pages/about.md

 toc: true
 ---

+Minimal Mistakes is a flexible two-column Jekyll theme.
+Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
+As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.

+---

+Minimal Mistakes is designed, developed, and maintained by Michael Rose.
+Just another boring, tattooed, designer from Buffalo New York.

 My name is [Pete Ashton](http://peteashton.com).
 I used to blog a lot.
 I stopped for a while but the voices in my head got too crazy so now I'm blogging again to try and quell them.

 More prosiacally, I find squeezing ideas and thoughts into sentences that might make sense to strangers a good way of figuring things out.